Dashboard Configuration

 To display a pie graph, use a pie panel.

-a pie panel example with a column legend
+a pie panel example

 Field